DuckDuckGo

-DuckDuckGo is an American software company focused on online privacy whose flagship product is a search engine named DuckDuckGo.
-Founded by Gabriel Weinberg in 2008, its later products include browser extensions and a custom DuckDuckGo web browser.
-Headquartered in Paoli, Pennsylvania, DuckDuckGo is a privately held company with about 200 employees.
-The company's name is a reference to the children's game duck, duck, goose.
+DuckDuckGo is an American software company founded by Gabriel Weinberg in 2008 that focuses on Internet privacy.
+Its flagship product is a search engine named DuckDuckGo.
+Its later products include browser extensions and a custom DuckDuckGo web browser.
+Headquartered in Paoli, Pennsylvania, DuckDuckGo is a privately held company with about 335 employees.
+The company's name alludes to the children's game duck, duck, goose.